 The Art Production Fund, on the other hand, maintained5 that “as housing, communities devour more and more land and resources each year the outcome is equivalent to the very process of desertification.

-The United Nations Convention to Combat Desertification defines desertification as: land degradation into arid and dry sub-humid areas resulting from various factors, including human activities and climatic variations derived from over-development, over-grazing and an overworked land.
+The United Nations Convention to Combat Desertification defines desertification as land degradation into arid and dry sub-humid areas resulting from various factors, including human activities and climatic variations derived from over-development, over-grazing, and overworked land.
 The result is often a depleted landscape inhospitable to other life.

-Brooks has exhibited large-scale installations at Dallas Contemporary, Miami Art Museum, Nouveau Musée National de Monaco, Bold Tendencies London, as well as American Contemporary and the Sculpture Center in New York.
-Brooks was featured in the 2010 Greater New York at MoMA PS1 and lives and works in NYC.
+Brooks has exhibited large-scale installations at Dallas Contemporary, Miami Art Museum, Nouveau Musée National de Monaco, Bold Tendencies London, American Contemporary and the Sculpture Center in New York.
+Brooks was featured in the 2010 Greater New York at MoMA PS1 and lives and works in New York.